sergiozuckermann/Equipo5/videogames/GDD_Template.md

 11. Shaggy must find the castle location, which can be found beyond the forest.

-12. Shaggy finds a Story-telling NPC in the outskirts of the castle where he must use & try-out new elements by completing mundane tasks such as freezing a river.
+12. Shaggy finds a Story-telling NPC in the outskirts of the castle where he must use & try-out new elements by completing mundane tasks such as put out fire.

 13. Shaggy will then be able to go to the castle and find the castle's main room.